jeremycastillo/algoLabs/lab1report.md

 ## Part 1

 ### a, b, c
-To prove there always exists a perfect matching is weakly stable it suffices to find an alogorithm, and prove its correctness.
+To prove there always exists a perfect matching is weakly stable it suffices to find an algorithm, and prove its correctness.

 *b)*